open-autonomy/spot/specification/class_PlaceV1.md

 - [`Primary Queue`](#primaryqueuespotv1)
 - [`Staging Queue`](#queuestagespotv1)

 >PLEASE NOTE: Below is an object oriented model of the Spot & queues.
-The JSON messages are  flattened versions of that and there is only 3 concrete objects of types { Spot, Queue and Stage}.
+The JSON messages are  flattened versions of that and there is only 3 concrete objects of types {Spot, Queue and Stage}.
 So don’t be confused by the models below and that you don't see this structure in the the flatten JSON in the messages.

 ![Class hierarchy graphics](../draw.io/Class_Place.drawio.svg)